PanNorek/tweet-manager/README.md

 ## Configuration file – basic informations
 This section contains minimum information that you need to know to quickly run tweet-manager.

-Follow these steps to run your first job with CML Calc:
+Follow these steps to run your first job with tweet-manager:

 1. Open configuration file (you can simply open it by clicking Edit Configuration File.bat
 2. Specify keys_path as a full (absolute) path to the json file where your Twitter Api keys are stored.